AlaskaAirlines/auro-card/demo/demo.md

 grab the attention of a user and direct them to another resource for further information.
 A card should not be used as the primary source of information.

-## Modifiers
-Layout can be modified using the following collection of modifiers.
-The modifiers can be added to the `cssClass` property.

 ## auro-card as Single Tile

 <div style="max-width: 400px" class="exampleWrapper">